 7.15 Credit Requirements

 The Master's and Master of Engineering degrees are fulfilled with a minimum of 30 credit hours earned beyond the bachelor's degree at Illinois Institute of Technology.
 The Master of Science degree is fulfilled with a minimum of 32 credit hours earned beyond the bachelor’s degree.
-With academic approval, a maximum of nine credit hours, earned with the grade of ”A" or “B", may be transferred from an accredited institution or foreign institution meeting Illinois Institute of Technology requirements.
+With academic approval, a maximum of nine credit hours, earned prior to matriculation into an Illinois Institute of Technology graduate program, may be applied to a master's degree, subject to the graduate studies rules and restrictions published in the Transfer Credit section of the Graduate Bulletin.

 The doctoral degree is fulfilled with a minimum of 72 credit hours (or more) earned beyond the bachelor's degree, of which at least 36 credit hours of academic coursework is required.
 Consult the Graduate Bulletin for the minimum doctoral degree credit requirements by program.
 Research requirements are fulfilled with a minimum of 24 research (691) credit hours earned, and a maximum of 50% or 48 research (691) credit hours, whichever is lower, of the doctoral program credit requirement.
 The equivalent of at least one year of full-time work devoted to research is required.
 In general, this requirement is fulfilled when the oral defense is passed.
 With academic approval, a master’s degree, up to 32 credit hours, may be transferred from an accredited institution or foreign institution meeting Illinois Institute of Technology requirements.